 Sonoma Water advertised the 13B inlet construction on February 16, 2023.
 Construction of this small project component is expected to start in late June or early July.
+The lowest of the 3 bids received is currently being evaluated.

-The Corps also plans to advertise Phase V of the Project on March 14, 2023 in order to issue a notice to proceed in May and have construction start on June 15th for the in-stream elements of the project.
-The Corps completed their Biddability, Constructability, Operability, Environmental and Sustainability (BCOES) review on the 100% level bid documents and ESA, the design consultant, is addressing the final comments received.
-Right-of-way agreements for all Phase V owners have been executed and submitted to the Corps for certification.
+The Corps advertised Phase V of the Project on March 14, 2023 in order to issue a notice to proceed in May and have construction start on June 15th for the in-stream elements of the project.
+The pre-bid site visit took place on March 21 and bids are due April 13th.